jopemachine-arvis/arvis/README.md

 ### How to use workflow

+`Workflow` is a set of `Command` that can be executed.

+Each `Action` of `Command` can be executed by `keyword`, `scriptfilter`, and `hotkey`.

+`Keyword` is to link an action to a command.

+`Scriptfilter` connects script to a command.

+and the items returned by the script appear in searchWindow, and the action is executed by clicking on them.

+`Hotkey` binds a specific key combination to a particular action.

+Arvis also supports double modifier key combinations (e.g. double cmd, double ctrl..)

 ### How to use plugin

 ## How to write new workflows, plugins

 ### How to write new workflows

 ### How to write new plugins